-1.24 The use of politicians as reporters or presenters in news programmes could be problematic in the context of the requirement for due impartiality.
+- 1.23 Rule 5.3 restricts politicians from acting as a newsreader, interviewer or reporter in news programmes unless, exceptionally, it is editorially justified.
+In that case, the political allegiance of the person must be made clear to the audience. - 1.24 Rule 5.3 is a specific restriction on politicians in news programmes.
+However, if a politician acts as a newsreader, interviewer or reporter in any other type of programme, including current affairs programmes, it will not apply and Rule 5.1 will apply instead.
+In such circumstances, broadcasters should carefully consider the compliance of that content with Rule 5.1 of the Code.
+Whether Rule 5.1 is breached in such circumstances would require a full contextual analysis, in which case the fact that the news had been presented by a politician may be a highly relevant factor depending on the context, alongside the nature and content of the news and of the programme.
+Broadcasters should note that there is no exceptional justification test in Rule 5.1. - 1.25 The use of politicians as reporters or presenters in news programmes could be problematic in the context of the requirement for due impartiality. - 1.26 For the purpose of Rule 5.3, a politician is likely to include an elected representative e.g. an MP or councillor, a candidate, an applicant to be a candidate or a prospective candidate (that is a candidate for election who knows they have been chosen to represent a party at an election), an employee of a political party or an activist. - 1.27 The rationale for the Code's restriction on politicians being used as a newsreader, interviewer or reporter in any news programme is that politicians represent a particular political party each with its own political ideology, attitudes and policy positions.
+Politicians are therefore likely to be widely understood by audiences as people who both hold, and who also have an inherent interest in promoting, a partial view on topical issues3.

-- 1.25 For the purpose of Rule 5.3, a politician is likely to include an elected representative e.g. an MP or councillor, a candidate, an applicant to be a candidate or a prospective candidate (that is a candidate for election who knows they have been chosen to represent a party at an election), an employee of a political party or an activist. - 1.26 The rationale for the Code's restriction on politicians being used as a newsreader, interviewer or reporter in any news programme is that politicians represent a particular political party each with its own political ideology, attitudes and policy positions.
-Politicians are therefore likely to be widely understood by audiences as people who both hold, and who also have an inherent interest in promoting, a partial view on topical issues3. - 1.27 In setting and applying the Code, it is important for Ofcom to maintain audience trust in broadcast news and audience expectations that it will be presented with due impartiality.
-Rule 5.3 of the Code therefore serves to reinforce and promote the general standard of due impartiality for broadcast news which is required by Rule 5.1. - 1.28 Politicians being used to present news risks undermining the integrity and credibility of regulated broadcast news because of their inherently partial role in society.
-News content presented by them is likely to be viewed by audiences in light of that perceived bias.
-For that reason, the presentation of broadcast news content by a politician, without exceptional editorial justification, gives rise to an inherent lack of due impartiality which conflicts with the fundamental standard in Rule 5.1 of the Code.
+1.28 In setting and applying the Code, it is important for Ofcom to maintain audience trust in broadcast news and audience expectations that it will be presented with due impartiality.